Dewi Humphreys: Career

 Humphreys progressed through the film industry via the camera department, operating initially as a clapper loader, focus puller and camera assistant on films like Pulp (1972), The 14 (1973), Gold (1974) and The Boys From Brazil (1978).
 He later became a camera operator employed on films including Quadrophenia (1979), Chariots of Fire (1981), Pink Floyd – The Wall (1982), The Missionary (1982), Monty Python's The Meaning of Life (1983), The Dresser (1983) and The Razor's Edge (1984).
 He subsequently moved into directing, where he directed a number of commercials.

 In 1990 he moved into television directing, his early projects included the Screen One films Sticky Wickets (1990) and Tender Loving Care (1993).
 In 1993, he directed Telltale, a three-part drama series for HTV.
 The following year he moved into comedy, working on the anthology series Murder Most Horrid which starred Dawn French in various different roles.
-Later that year, he colloborated again with French on the sitcom The Vicar of Dibley.
+Later that year, he collaborated again with French on the sitcom The Vicar of Dibley.

 Humphreys has worked on a number of comedy series including Chef!, A Pefect State, Bloomin' Marvelous, 2point4 Children, Harry Enfield's Brand Spanking New Show, My Family, High Stakes, Absolutely Fabulous, According to Bex, Nighty Night, The Green, Green, Grass, Teenage Kicks, The Old Guys, Little Crackers, Mount Pleasant, The Wright Way, Still Open All Hours and Mountain Goats.

 In 1996, he directed the mini-series Neverwhere, which was devised by Lenny Henry and Neil Gaiman.
 Due to budgetry reasons it was shot on videotape but lit for film with the intention of filmizing it later for transmission, though this idea was later dropped.
 Upon its transmission, it was criticised for its garish, cheap and overlit appearance, deemed unsuitable for the video medium.

 As part of the BBC's Millennium coverage in 2000, Humphreys directed alongside Matt Lipsey and Paul Jackson, The Nearly Complete and Utter History of Everything, a two part sketch show featuring comedy sketches based on well-known historical events, featuring stars of British comedy including Angus Deayton, Caroline Quentin, Harry Enfield, Jack Dee, Jennifer Saunders, Peter Davison, Ronnie Barker, Spike Milligan and Victoria Wood.

-He directed taped performances of the Bottom stage shows Bottom 2001: An Arse Oddity (2001) and Bottom Live 2003: Weapons Grade Y-Fronts Tour (2003) respectiely.
+He directed taped performances of the Bottom stage shows Bottom 2001: An Arse Oddity (2001) and Bottom Live 2003: Weapons Grade Y-Fronts Tour (2003) respectively.
 Both shows were originally released directly to home video, but were later broadcast on Dave in 2008.

 Humphreys directed all three episodes of Rock & Chips, a prequel series to Only Fools & Horses.

 In 2016, Humphreys directed a one-off revival of Are You Being Served?, as part of the BBC's season of Landmark Sitcoms, a series of one-off specials featuring revived versions of classic BBC sitcoms, marking the 60th anniversary since the debut of the BBC's first TV sitcom Hancock's Half Hour.